Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

 The bottom panel of Figure~\ref{fig:mass_accretion} shows the accretion rate onto the sink particle, averaged over 500~yr intervals, for all four runs.
 In the Fiducial run, the accretion rate initially declines but subsequently stabilizes from $\sim$ 25 kyr onward, aside from a transient dip near $\sim$ 45 kyr.
 In contrast, the No-Hshield run exhibits a sharp suppression of accretion driven by LW heating at $\sim$ 25 kyr.
 This is followed by a second, more pronounced decline near $\sim$ 50~kyr that effectively terminates further accretion.

-In contrast, the protostellar disk in the LW-Only run fragments.
-As shown in Figure~\ref{fig:mass_accretion}, the accretion onto the central protostar slows markedly at $\sim$ 3 kyr and fragments $\sim$ 11 kyr after its formation.
+In contrast, the LW-Only run fragments and produces the largest total stellar mass among all runs by the end of its run.
+As shown in Figure~\ref{fig:mass_accretion}, the accretion onto the central protostar slows markedly at $\sim$ 3 kyr and the disk fragments $\sim$ 11 kyr after its formation.
 Following an initial fragmentation, the disk continues to fragment, ultimately producing a total of 11 sink particles by the end of the simulation.
-Although the central protostar ceases substantial accretion after disk fragmentation, it remains the most massive sink throughout the simulation.
-We analyze the underlying physical mechanisms responsible for this mass accumulation and subsequent fragmentation in detail in Section \ref{subsec:Frag_FUV}.
+The enhanced total stellar mass likely results from weak effective feedback: EUV radiation is absent, and H\,\textsc{i} shielding attenuates the LW flux.
+We analyze the underlying physical mechanisms responsible for the fragmentation in Section \ref{subsec:Frag_FUV}.